alandre/redux-loading-manager/README.md

 ## Motivation

-The better part of Redux applications want to manage requests performing to show some spinners or loading placeholders.
+The better part of Redux applications want to control requests performing to show some spinners or loading placeholders.
 Often, reducers of such applications look like this:

 ```js
 const FETCH_USER_REQUEST = 'FETCH_USER_REQUEST';